Transplantation Infectious Diseases

 Our transplant program is a nationally recognized leader in the field of transplant-related infection management, providing dedicated ID expertise that is integrated into the transplantation surgery team's routine procedures.

 The Transplantation ID Fellowship works in conjunction with the General ID Fellowship to instill a commitment to research and scholarly activity in the one year of training.
-Early in the year, fellows will form a mentorship committee and primary research mentor, and will have regular meetings with these mentors to ensure that they are progressing toward completion of their project.
+Early in the year, fellows will form a mentorship committee, select a primary research mentor, and will have regular meetings with these mentors to ensure that they are progressing toward completion of their project with the goal of presenting their work at a national conference.

 The Division of Infectious Diseases welcomes applicants for a 12-month, fully-funded Transplant Infectious Diseases Fellowship.